lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 Variables are untyped.
 They get the type of the object they're assigned to.
 A new variable is created the first time a unique variable name is written.

+### Value types

+These are the value types that can be used in scripts:
+* Primitive types: Any java type, including date, String, etc. Accessing simple document fields, column values yield values of these types.
+* LOBs: Arrays of bytes or characters.
+* Lists: Result sets, or Json arrays
+* Maps: Json object nodes

 ## Column/Variable References

 ### Variable reference